Hat Creek, How Do I Fish This

 Hat Creek tends to fish exceptionally well in the fall.
 Fishing pressure is pretty much nonexistent giving you tranquil access to the entire creek.

-The caddis hatch will still be around with less and less activity happening each day as winter approaches.
+The caddis hatch will still be around with less and less activity happening each day as the temperatures gradually drop.

-The trico hatch is one of the better hatches and can be caught in the morning.
+The trico hatch is one of the better hatches and can be caught in the early in the morning.
+Fish can be found sipping spinners along the edge of the bank and undercuts.

-The October Caddis hatch happens in October giving you one last opportunity to fish big patterns for educated spring-creek trout.
+The October Caddis hatch happens in October giving you one last opportunity to fish big patterns.

 Fish Species